May 11, 2021

 The so called “maskne” is an umbrella term for numerous skin conditions that can be provoked by wearing a face mask or face covering.
 It can include: acne, rosacea, contact dermatitis and folliculitis

 The masks and coverings we constantly wear are blocking the airflow which leads to trapped humidity under the mask due to your breathing and sweating.
 When you talk, breathe, sneeze under your mask hot air stays under the covering and it creates a warm, humid environment.
 This environment is an ideal setting for bacteria.
 In most cases, "maskne" is the result of clogged pores.
 We already have dirt, oil, bacteria, and dead skin cells on our skin.
 However, when wearing a mask, these substances can block pores resulting in different types of skin conditions including acne, rosacea or rash.

+Pick the right type of mask.
 Find yourself a mask or face covering that fits the shape of your face and chin, but not too tight.
 Try to choose natural, soft fabric, like cotton.
 Cotton provides the right balance of protection of your skin and breathability.
 Avoid masks made of synthetic material, such as nylon.
 These materials can easily irritate the skin by causing friction.

+Wash your face before and after using the mask.
 Use gentle oil-free, fragrance-free cleanser to wash your face.
 It is extremely important to make sure our skin is clean since we sweat more under our face coverings.

+Throw away disposable masks after each use.
 Disposable masks are created for one time only.
 After using it once it becomes dirty, sweaty and possibly covered by bacteria.
 In order to prevent getting "maskne", you should throw away those kind of masks.

+Take off your mask sometimes.
 Take a break from wearing a mask in every 4 hours for at least 15 minutes.
 Do this when you are practicing social distancing at least 6 feet from others.
 Make sure you wash your hands before removing your mask and touching your skin under it.